We recognize your rights as an individual with unique health care needs. As our patient, you have the following rights:

 Freedom from abuse and restraints

-- To freedom from physical and mental abuse.
+- To have freedom from physical and mental abuse.

 Privacy and confidentiality